 Anesthesiology Graduate Schools: How to Choose

 Anesthesiology is the practice of administering anesthesia and monitoring a patient during surgery.
-Graduate programs in anesthesiology are available to individuals who already hold a current, valid license as a registered nurse (R.N.) and have completed a bachelor's degree in nursing.
+Graduate programs in anesthesiology are available at the master's level to individuals who already hold a current, valid license as a registered nurse (R.N.) and have completed a bachelor's degree in nursing.

 How to Select an Anesthesiology Graduate School

 Master's degree programs in anesthesiology are available through 4-year colleges and universities.